Jessica Pressman: Career

-Education
+Education and early career

 Jessica Pressman earned her bachelor's degree in English and American Literature, minor in Women's Studies at Brandeis University.
 Pressman received a Ph.D. in English at the University of California, Los Angeles.

+She worked for Cognitive Arts, founded by Roger Schank in 2000, where she became interested in narrative teaching games.
+She read George Landow's Hypertext and studied under N. Katherine Hayles.

 Academic work

 Pressman's monograph Bookishness: Loving Books in a Digital Age examines how books still give meaning to our lives in the digital age, by serving not only as media to read through but as objects of attachment in ways that are "sentimental, fetishistic, [and] radical".

-Her first book, Digital Modernism: Making it New in New Media, traces a genealogy of born-digital literature back to experimented in literary modernism and models how to adapt close reading methods to electronic literature.
+Her first book, Digital Modernism: Making it New in New Media (2014), traces a genealogy of born-digital literature back to experimented in literary modernism and models how to adapt close reading methods to electronic literature.

 In 2015, Pressman co-wrote Reading Project: A Collaborative Analysis of William Poundstone's Project for Tachistoscope (Bottomless Pit), with Mark C. Marino and Jeremy Douglass, which won the Electronic Literature Organization's "N. Katherine Hayles Award for Literary Criticism of Electronic Literature" (2016).
 In the case study format, the work examines the interpretation of digital poetics through three methodological approaches: critical code studies, close reading onscreen aesthetics, and data visualizations.

 Pressman has also co-edited two volumes: Comparative Textual Media: Transforming the Humanities in a Postprint Era with N. Katherine Hayles (2013) and Book Presence in a Digital Age with Kiene Brillenburg Wurth and Kári Driscoll (2018).

+Pressman has authored and co-authored articles on digital literature.
+A [S]creed for Digital Fiction” provides a manifesto for multilinearity and summarizes the history of hypertext.